learnedtocode/qjs/README.md

 It's better to change the settings this way, WITHOUT modifying this script's code, because that way it's easier for you to update to new versions of the script later!

 If there's a feature that you'd like to disable let us know in the [issues](https://github.com/learnedtocode/qjs/issues) or on the [8kun thread for this project](https://8kun.top/comms/res/21036.html) and we'll add a setting to let you disable it.

+### Changelog

+Check the first line of the script's code to see which version you have.
+If there isn't a version marker there, then you have the initial public version from July 31, 2020.

+#### Version 2020-09-29

+- Fix creating new threads from the catalog.
+The script is now completely disabled on the catalog, index, and any other pages that are not an individual thread.
+- Disable "reply citing" improvements by default, since this feature removes the reply box at the top of each thread.
+Set the `improveReplyCiting` setting to `true` to re-enable this.

+#### Version 2020-07-31

+- Initial public version.
+- Version number is NOT present in the first line of the script's code!